aurasphere/assignables/README.md

 # Assignables
 A simple lightweight Java library to assign variables.

-This library is a joke but if you find a use for it, good for you!
+This library is a joke but if you find an actual use for it, good for you!